sachit3022/other-blog/content/posts/adv_opt/index.md

 </tr>
 </table>

-This problem is much simpler problem, the f(x) is linear or the relaxed version of logarithemic exponetiation, alays solving direct constraint optimisation is not possible.
-So We will work with an iterative approach called Projected Gradient Descent (PGD).
-The idea is if the x after every iteratation is outside of the feasible space, project it back to the feasible space.
+This problem is much simpler; the function $f(x)$ is linear or a relaxed version of logarithmic exponentiation.
+Directly solving constrained optimization problems is not always possible.
+Instead, we will work with an iterative approach called Projected Gradient Descent (PGD).
+The idea is that if the value of $x$ after every iteration is outside of the feasible space, we project it back to the feasible space.

 ## Projected Gradient Descent